Your High School Transcripts: What Do They Mean?

-Your transcripts are your academic history - that means they're very important to college admissions teams.
-You'll be required to send your transcripts to a college you're applying to for review.
+Your transcripts are a reflection of your academic history.
+That means they're very important to college admissions teams.
+You'll be required to send your transcripts to a college that you want to attend.

-A highly selective college or university may wonder if an applicant whose transcripts show C and D grades has a chance of succeeding in a more rigorous academic environment.
+A highly selective college or university may wonder if an applicant with a C on their transcript has a chance of succeeding in a more rigorous academic environment.